rmdwirizki/imba-typing/README.md

 ```
 npm install -g imba
-imbapack src/client.imba
+imbapack --watch src/client.imba
 ```

-It will output `dist/client.js`, then just open `dist/index.html` on a browser
+It will output `dist/client.js`, then just open `dist/index.html` directly on a browser